harry-rendell/thesis_template/README.md

 1. Get [https://www.overleaf.com/edu/edinburgh](Overleaf Premium) if you do not already have it (it's free as an Edinburgh student!)
 2. Make a git repository
 * Click on overleaf menu -> click on `Git` to copy the git clone command
+    * leave the popout open so you can easily copy the token when prompted (the token can only be viewed once, so you will need to generate a one if you close it)
 * Navigate to where you generate plots (cuillin or your local machine)
 * paste the git clone command, adding the folder name to the end of the command
     * i.e. `git clone https://git.overleaf.com/123abc123abc123abc thesis`